 Companies rely heavily on Python, further amplifying its appeal to both new and experienced developers.

 Choosing the best programming language to learn depends on your goals.
-For most, the best programming language is hands down JavaScript.
+While the list of top programming languages to learn can go on and on, the best programming language is hands down JavaScript.

 For beginners, Python is often the easiest to pick up due to its readability and community support.
 However, JavaScript consistently ranks as the most widely used language, with over 65% of developers reporting regular use for web development.